radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 1. Select items in the selected schema that you want to merge into the current backend schema and click **Merge Selected Differences**.

->[!note] To save differences a a new schema, click **Save As New Schema**.
+>[!note] To save differences in a new schema, click **Save As New Schema**.
+The new schema file is added to the drop-down list for the associated data source.

 ## Include in RadiantOne LDAP Schema

-If you want to extend the schema with objects and attributes from the currently selected data source, toggle "Include in Server Schema" on.
+If you want to extend the RadiantOne LDAP schema with objects and attributes from the currently selected data source schema, toggle "Include in Server Schema" on.
 If this option is disabled, the objects and attributes are not included.
-The RadiantOne LDAP schema can be viewed and managed from Directory Namespace > Directory Schema.
+The RadiantOne LDAP schema can be viewed and managed from Control Panel > Setup > Directory Namespace > Directory Schema.